Which MBA interview questions are the most important to answer?

 Preparing for your MBA interview means gathering as much information about the program as possible and practicing your interview responses beforehand.
-The list of questions in this article are by no means the only ones interviewers will ask, so consider doing a bit of research on what recent applicants have experienced in their MBA interviews.
+The questions in this article are by no means the only questions that interviewers will ask, so consider doing a bit of research on what recent applicants have experienced in their MBA interviews.
 For more information about the MBA programs mentioned here and the general MBA application process, check out the resources below.

 Top Ten Graduate Business School Admissions Websites

 - University of California Berkeley – Haas School of Business Admissions